Create a headline, a paragraph, a glossary, and more. The Text widget adds content without requiring a response from students.

 Undo and redo

-The left- and right-pointing curly arrows will allow you to undo and redo recent changes to your work.
+The left-pointing and right-pointing curly arrows will allow you to undo and redo recent changes to your work.

 Hyperlinks to other Stile pages or websites

 Click the chain link button to add links to your text.
 You may want students to access an activity or resource on another website, or link to another Stile Lesson.
-If you link to a Lesson, make sure it is released to your students so they can see it!
+If you link to a Lesson, make sure that Lesson is released to your students so they can access it.

 The Horizontal break button, which looks like a skinny burger, adds a thin grey line between lines of text.
 This is a great way to break up big blocks of text or call attention to a specific section of text.